kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 ## Manual Deployment

 To deploy either the Philips Hue integration or Jira integration for the first time manually, complete the following steps.
-Make sure to first complete the integration specific deployment steps, then complete the deployment steps for all integrations.
+Make sure to first complete the integration specific deployment steps (part 1), then complete the deployment steps for all integrations (part 2).
+However if you are redeploying, follow complete the steps in the redeploying section.

-### Step 1: Integration Specific Deployment Steps
+### Part 1: Integration Specific Deployment Steps

 #### Philips Hue Integration
-1. Store your Philips Hue bridge IP address as `philips_ip` and username as `philips_username` in Secret Manager
+1. Store your Philips Hue bridge IP address as `philips_ip` and username as `philips_username` in [Secret Manager](https://cloud.google.com/secret-manager/docs/quickstart#create_and_access_a_secret_version)
 2. Checkout the desired GitHub environment branch (`dev` or `prod`)
 4. Edit the `cloudbuild.yaml` configuration file to build a Philips Hue Docker image.
 Make sure the following line is set in the `build docker image` step: